What Is ENABLE Glasgow?

 Another key part of our work is to support our members and supporters to campaign on issues that affect them, locally and nationally.
-We also provide information and advice, and provide a forum through which people with learning disabilities and their carers can find mutual support.
+We provide information and advice, and a forum through which people with learning disabilities and their carers can find mutual support.

 ENABLE Glasgow prides itself on being an organisation that is directly controlled by its members, supporting people to have a direct role in the services they rely on.
 We are also part of the national ENABLE Scotland network.

 - We believe that everyone with a learning disability should be able to have a say in designing and running the services they need, even if they can’t always speak for themselves.

 - We believe that everyone with a learning disability is different and services that suit one person won’t necessarily suit others.

 - We believe that the best services are services which let the people who use them have a direct say over how they are run.